circleci/circleci-docs/jekyll/_cci2/language-haskell.md

       - restore_cache:
           name: Restore Cached Dependencies
           keys:
-            - cci-demo-haskell-v1
+            - cci-demo-haskell-v1-{{ checksum "package.yaml" }}-{{ checksum "stack.yaml" }}
       - run:
           name: Resolve/Update Dependencies
           command: stack setup
       - save_cache:
           name: Cache Dependencies
-          key: cci-demo-haskell-v1-{{ epoch }}
+          key: cci-demo-haskell-v1-{{ checksum "package.yaml" }}-{{ checksum "stack.yaml" }}
           paths:
             - ~/.stack
             - ~/.stack-work
 ```
 {% endraw %}

-Note: While creating a narrow cache using epoch is typically frowned upon, it's beneficial
-here, otherwise we would need to use a checksum of package.yaml and stack.yaml in the
-cache key.
-Additionally, using even just those two checksums could potentially still be
-insufficient, if we change the docker image to use a newer version of stack.
+Note: It's also possible to use a `cabal` build file for caching dependencies.
+`stack`, however, is commonly recommended, especially for those new to the Haskell ecosystem.
+Because this
+demo app leverages `stack.yaml` and `package.yaml`, we use these two files as the
+cache key for our dependencies.
+You can read more about the differences between
+`stack` and `cabal` on [The Haskell Tool Stack docs](https://docs.haskellstack.org/en/stable/stack_yaml_vs_cabal_package_file/).

 Finally, we can run our application build commands.
 We'll run our tests first
 and then move on to install our executable.
 Running `stack install` will create